saurabheights/saurabheights.github.io/content/articles/first blog.md

 ### Install Pelican

- Once we are inside the repository in our local system we will install pelican with markdown support.
+Once we are in the root directory of our local repository, we will install Pelican with Markdown support

 ```
 python -m pip install "pelican[markdown]"